dydra001/quantitative-trading-system/README.md

 - Mathematical rigor (Martingale mathematics, loss streak probability, expected value)
 - Resourcefulness (built everything alone with no external funding)

-## WHY THIS MATTERS - THE STRATEGY ARBITRAGE INSIGHT
+## Why This Matters - The Strategy Arbitrage Insight

 The most important insight from this project is that with a win rate near 50% and 1:1 risk-reward, one of two strategies must be profitable: